premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

-- User Acceptance Testing evaluates the compliance of the developed software with user needs and agreed business processes requirements.
+- User Acceptance Testing evaluates the compliance of the developed software with user needs and agreed business process requirements.
-- It is used to determine whether developed system satisfies the acceptance criteria for delivery or not.
+- It is used to determine whether the developed system satisfies the acceptance criteria for delivery or not.

 </blockquote>